 Recipe notes and suggestions:

-When making pies it’s best to use chilled filling as it prevents the pastry starting to cook before getting it into the oven…thus preventing a soggy bottom.
+When making pies it’s best to use chilled filling as it prevents the pastry starting to cook before getting it into the oven.

-Allowing the white sauce to cool before adding the cooked meat prevents the meat from getting warm or being held at a dodgy temperature before it gets reheated.
-It is recommended that you only reheat cooked food once.
+Allowing the white sauce to cool before adding the cooked meat prevents the meat from getting warm or being held at unsafe temperature before it gets reheated.
+It’s recommended cooked food is only reheated once.

 These gluten free mini pies are at their absolute best, on the day you bake them and are best enjoyed warm.

-Should you choose to make the pies in advance, you can store them uncooked in the fridge for up to two days (providing the filling you have used is well dated and will be safe to eat a few days later).
-The uncooked pies can also be frozen.
+Should you choose to make the pies in advance, they can be stored unbaked in the fridge for up to two days, providing the filling you have used is well dated and will be safe to eat a few days later.
+The unbaked pies can also be frozen.
 Just cover them well to protect from freezer burn or cross contamination from other items in the freezer.
-The pies can be cooked from frozen, but increase the cooking time and ensure the filling is piping hot.
+The pies can be cooked from frozen; just increase the cooking time and ensure the filling is piping hot.

 These mini gluten free chicken and ham pies are more meaty than saucy.
 If you prefer it the other way around reduce the quantity of meat you use and make more sauce.

-If you want to fill the pies with different fillings then sprinkle something, like cracked *pepper, sea salt, *herbs over the top of them to distinguish what’s inside each pie.
+If you want to fill the pies with different fillings then sprinkle something, like cracked *pepper, sea salt, *herbs over the top of them to give you the heads up of what’s inside each pie.

 Whether you set out to make a batch of mini pies from scratch or you make them with bits of leftover pastry there are so many delicious things you can fill them with.

-Savoury mince – for extra flavour, try sprinkling a little grated cheese over the pies before baking
+Savoury mince (for extra flavour, try sprinkling a little grated cheddar over the pies before baking)

 Salmon with a watercress sauce

-Hot pot , corned beef hash, stew or casserole
+Hot pot , corned beef hash, beef stew

 Chilli or curry